frcteam195/.github/profile/README.md

 <br/><br/><br/><br/><br/><br/><br/>

 CyberKnights Robotics is a FIRST Robotics Competition high school robotics team.
-This program allows students to learn and engage in real-world engineering and deisgn, mentored by industry professionals.
+This program allows students to learn and engage in real-world engineering and design, mentored by industry professionals.

 Since the FRC 2022 season, our team has focused on developing a ROS ecosystem.
 If you are interested in looking at our pre-ROS code, you can checkout our FRC 2021 and earlier repositories.